TechXplorerFR/FPGAlize/Documents/FunctionalSpecifications/FunctionalSpecifications.md

 | User Interaction Methods | The web application will be mouse and keyboard-driven, with limited to no support for touchscreen interactions                        |

 ## 2. Mockups
+> [!NOTE]
+> You can access the current Figma file holding all mockups (except for animations) [here](https://www.figma.com/design/voXhm4VJjOP2OZtRJaZc2D/Web-FPGA?node-id=143-696&t=tfPw4BMNYGFdiwuU-1).

+> [!CAUTION]
+> Colors and Mockups might evolve with the project.
+Do not assume them as definitive.

 ## 2.1.
 Color Codes